Shawnli828/MPCS_51042_Final_Project/README.md

 5. How do the market shares of different gaming platforms change each year?
 Which platforms are performing well?

 Correlation Analysis:
-1. Are user ratings and critic ratings correlated with global game sales?
+Are user ratings and critic ratings correlated with global game sales?

 Predictive Model Building:
-1. Can game sales be predicted based on genre, platform, ratings, and other features?
+Can game sales be predicted based on genre, platform, ratings, and other features?

 ## **Execution Plan**

 1. Week 4: I will try to get access to the data from video game database.
-The backup data will be used once I faild to access
+The backup kaggle dataset will be used once I faild to access

 2. Week 5: Clean the data and organize it for analysis.
+Establish the entire framework of anlysis.

-3. Week 6: Rank the top 10 best-selling games, genres and platforms each year based on global sales and regional sales.
+3. Week 6: Finishing the analyze at Macro-Level.
 Complete the crossponding visualizations.

-4. Week 7: Calculate and visualize the annual sales growth or decline for the top genres and platforms.
+4. Week 7: Finishing the analyze at Micro-Level.
+Complete the crossponding visualizations

 5. Week 8: Select and build regression models, analyze the correlations of response variables, and summarize the analyses from the previous weeks

-Finally, I will compile all analysis results and visualizations into a PowerPoint presentation and complete a video recording.
+Finally, I will compile all analysis results and visualizations and complete a video recording.